 Branko Stipanovic: Born into a family of gifted artisans, craftsmen and restorers, Branko was exposed to much in the world of Craft.
 Born above the workshop in their family home, and from an early age, working alongside his grandfather, Aogustin, as a blacksmith, he has acquired good perspective and taste.
 Branko’s mother, Marija, taught him the secrets of fine antique furniture restoration and Shellac or French Polishing for instrument restoration.

-The workshop, above which he was born, is still in existance and use, though Branko went on to study his trade through the Academy TEHNOLOGY OF MATERIALS AND SCIENCE and in his youth, started his own business, putting into practice all he had learned from his family and trade.
+The workshop, above which he was born, is still in existence and use, although, Branko went on to study his trade through the Academy TECHNOLOGY OF MATERIALS AND SCIENCE and in his youth, started his own business, putting into practice all he had learned from his family and trade.

 Thinking of projects and work needs to be a process…in my case, a case of art…ArtCase.
 It is my responsibility to create this process and feeling around the work, or else I must not start to work on it.

 I feel it is my moral duty as a restorer, handling other people’s masterworks, to be extremely professional and courteous, a clear state of mind and a vision for the end piece helps me do this.
 I know it will be done right, and it will be done in a respectful, professional manner

 Responsibility and a professional approach is learned in a professional workshop and means more than words or books can ever teach.
 To watch and learn from a master restorer, is to see the perfect way to handle and “be with” the piece being restored, no more, no less.

 My life started in our family workshop, and thanks to the masters, I was lucky to see and learn the feeling of how to be professional and respect my work.
 I discovered myself and my passion.

 For me now, to restore means to do it the ArtCase way.”